m4ttsch/omscs-notes-notes/machine-learning-trading/working-with-multiple-stocks.md

 - [pandas.DataFrame.iloc](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.iloc.html)

 ## Problems with Plotting
-It’s pretty easy to generate a good-looking plot from a DataFrame; in fact, we merely have to call the `plot` method.
+It's pretty easy to generate a good-looking plot from a DataFrame; in fact, we merely have to call the `plot` method.

 ![](https://assets.omscs.io/8B3F14A5-5FBF-4C3B-AE57-298310D72D65.png)

 One feature that we can immediately notice about this plot is that GOOG is priced quite higher than the other stocks.
-It’s often the case that different stocks are priced at significantly different levels.
+It's often the case that different stocks are priced at significantly different levels.

 As a result, it can be hard to compare these stocks objectively.
-We’d like to adjust the absolute prices so that they all start from a single point - such as 1.0 - and move from there.
+We'd like to adjust the absolute prices so that they all start from a single point - such as 1.0 - and move from there.

 ![](https://assets.omscs.io/6B0D8B98-E393-4E7F-A14C-43FB50B2F9F6.png)